Marty Knollenberg: Political career

 Knollenberg has served three terms in the Michigan State House.
 He pushed for legislation in 2011 that would prevent teachers from receiving pay increases while they negotiate their labor contracts.
 He was the chief sponsor of House Bill 4054, a controversial right-to-work law in Michigan.

 During his tenure in the Michigan House, Knollenberg sat on the redistricting committee.
 Following his father's defeat in 2008 by Gary Peters, Knollenberg was expected to use his position to gerrymander the district.
 Political analyst Bill Ballenger said "I didn't think there's any question that he would love to seek revenge on behalf of his father if the circumstances are right — especially if it's against Peters."

 In early 2013 Marty Knollenberg was among candidates planning to run for mayor of Troy after mayor Janice Daniels was recalled in the November 2012 election.

 Elections

 2004 election

 Knollenberg was a candidate for election in the 2004 Republican primary for the 41st District House seat, being vacated by term-limited representative John Pappageorge.
 He faced former-State Representative Bob Gosselin who was running for his final term after leaving office in 2002 to run for state Senate, and upstart candidate Mike Bosnic.

 Bosnic was also a subject of Knollenberg's literature.
 He was accused by Knollenberg of accepting an illegal $2,500 contribution from the Heroes of Public Education, which was then a new PAC subject to a smaller campaign contribution limit.
-Campaign finance reports later revealed that the Secretary of State required Bosnic to repay $2,000 dollars of the donations because it exceeded campaign limits.
+Campaign finance reports later revealed that the Secretary of State required Bosnic to repay $2,000 of the donations because it exceeded campaign limits.

 Despite Pappageorge's endorsement of Knollenberg, the August primary was won by Gosselin with 38% of the vote, with Knollenberg garnering 29% and Bosnic 28%.